cptaffe/resume/README.md

   make
 ```

-now you should have a resume.pdf avaliable.
+now you should have a resume.pdf.